 White Rock Canyon looking south from 35.810N 106.201W

-In the middle distance, a large shoulder of basalt is visible on th east side of the canyon.
+In the middle distance, a large shoulder of basalt is visible on th east side of the canyon (left in the photograph).
 The peak behind and to the left of Montoso Peak is Cerro Micho, which is underlain by andesite 2.76 million years in age.
 The cone at the extreme left in the photograph is an outlier of Cerro Micho underlain by basaltic andesite that is slightly younger, at 2.73 million years in age.

 The Red Dot Trail is another well maintained from the canyon rim in the Pajarito Acres subdivision to the river.
 The basalt cliffs are particularly impressive here.